A duality theorem for a four dimensional Willmore energy: Introduction

 \end{theoremIntro} We give a geometric interpretation of the term $\det\Arond$.
-In dimension 2, thanks to Cayley-Hamilton, we always have $\det_g\Arond = \frac{1}{2}|\Arond|^2_g \geq 0$.
-This is not true anymore in dimension 4, so the sign plays a role.
-As shown by \Cref{lm:metric_ggo}, the volume element of $Y$ is given by $d\vol_\ggo = \big|\det \Arond\big| d\vol_g$.
-So the quantity $\int_\Sigma (\det \Arond) d\vol_g$ can be understood as a signed volume of $Y$.
+In dimension 2, thanks to Cayley-Hamilton theorem, we always have $\det_g\Arond = \frac{1}{2}|\Arond|^2_g \geq 0$.
+This is not true anymore in dimension 4, hence the sign plays a role.
+As shown in \Cref{lm:metric_ggo}, the volume element of $Y$ is given by $d\vol_\ggo = \big|\det \Arond\big| d\vol_g$.
+This means that the quantity $\int_\Sigma (\det \Arond) d\vol_g$ can be understood as a signed volume of $Y$.
 The condition $\det\Arond\neq 0$ means that the metric $\ggo$ is a smooth Riemannian metric. \\ The equality between $\Er_{GR}$ and $\int_\Sigma \scal{Y}{P_g Y}_\eta$ up to lower order terms, has already been observed in \cite{blitz2023generalized}, when the underlying manifold is not $\R^5$ but any manifold.
 However, some computations have been made with the help of a computer.
 The computations in the present work are all explicit.
 The computation of the Euler-Lagrange equations of the two functionals $\Sr$ and $\pr$ can be found in the \cref{se:conservation_laws} and \cref{sec:proof_EL_P}.\\